Benchwork/WebQuestioner/readme.txt

 There are a few different input types available:

-shorttext - freeform text around 20 characters max.
+Shorttext - freeform text around 20 characters max.
 In practice it's not actually limited, but it's a bit cumbersome to edit lots of text in this input type.

-radiobuttons - a list of predefined options where only one can be chosen.
+Longtext - like shorttext but allows for more input to be shown on the screen.

-numeric - like shorttext but for numbers.
+Numeric - like shorttext but for numbers.
 No checking is done, so the user can still enter non-numeric input, but on mobile devices this will show the number keyboard by default rather than the text keyboard.

-checkboxes - a list of predefined options where multiple options may be valid.
+Radiobuttons - a list of predefined options where only one can be chosen.

-longtext - like shorttext but allows for more input to be shown on the screen.
+Checkboxes - a list of predefined options where multiple options may be valid.

-noInput - if there's no input (eg instructions or story-telling) this is the input type to use.
+Instruction - if there's no input (eg instructions or story-telling) this is the input type to use.